 Young Alfred is an insurance policy comparison site.
 Tell it the type of insurance that you’re looking for and provide some basic information.
 The site’s search engine automatically collects quotes for you.
 You can compare rates from multiple different insurers, including Progressive, Travelers, and Lemonade.

 Young Alfred works no matter where you live, and you might be able to find a great deal, so there’s no reason not to give it a try.
-Read the full Young Alfred review.

-Lemonade Peer-to-peer insurance is a refreshing take on the more stagnant insurance model.
+Lemonade peer-to-peer insurance is a refreshing take on the more stagnant insurance model.
 The company has found a really unique way to make sure it’s not incentivized to cheat you (the money it has leftover goes to charity instead of to its own pocket).
 It offers a quality service that makes homeowners insurance affordable to everyone.
-Strong financial health and outstanding customer feedback give new customers all the encouragement they need to trust in this company.
+Strong financial health and outstanding customer feedback give new customers all the encouragement they need to trust this company.